History of artificial intelligence: Intelligent agents

 A new paradigm called "intelligent agents" became widely accepted during the 1990s.
 Although earlier researchers had proposed modular "divide and conquer" approaches to AI, the intelligent agent did not reach its modern form until Judea Pearl, Allen Newell, Leslie P. Kaelbling, and others brought concepts from decision theory and economics into the study of AI.
 When the economist's definition of a rational agent was married to computer science's definition of an object or module, the intelligent agent paradigm was complete.

 An intelligent agent is a system that perceives its environment and takes actions which maximize its chances of success.
 By this definition, simple programs that solve specific problems are "intelligent agents", as are human beings and organizations of human beings, such as firms.
 The intelligent agent paradigm defines AI research as "the study of intelligent agents".
 This is a generalization of some earlier definitions of AI: it goes beyond studying human intelligence; it studies all kinds of intelligence.

-The paradigm gave researchers license to study isolated problems and find solutions that were both verifiable and useful.
-It provided a common language to describe problems and share their solutions with each other, and with other fields that also used concepts of abstract agents, like economics and control theory.
-It was hoped that a complete agent architecture (like Newell's SOAR) would one day allow researchers to build more versatile and intelligent systems out of interacting intelligent agents.

-Probabilistic reasoning and greater rigor

-AI researchers began to develop and use sophisticated mathematical tools more than they ever had in the past.
-There was a widespread realization that many of the problems that AI needed to solve were already being worked on by researchers in fields like mathematics, electrical engineering, economics or operations research.
-The shared mathematical language allowed both a higher level of collaboration with more established and successful fields and the achievement of results which were measurable and provable; AI had become a more rigorous "scientific" discipline. describe this as nothing less than a "revolution".
-They had argued in their 2002 textbook that this increased rigor could be viewed plausibly as a "victory of the neats," but subsequently qualified that by saying, in their 2020 AI textbook, that "The present emphasis on deep learning may represent a resurgence of the scruffies."

-Judea Pearl's influential 1988 book brought probability and decision theory into AI.
-Among the many new tools in use were Bayesian networks, hidden Markov models, information theory, stochastic modeling and classical optimization.
-Precise mathematical descriptions were also developed for "computational intelligence" paradigms like neural networks and evolutionary algorithms.
+The paradigm gave researchers license to study isolated problems and to disagree about methods, but still retain hope that their work could be combined into an agent architecture that would be capable of general intelligence.